foo123/modelview.js/README.md

 ####Performance

-Some tests with ModelView 0.24, latest backboneJS and emberJS (on models get/set) on [jsperf here](http://jsperf.com/js-mvc-frameworks/11).
+Some tests with ModelView 0.24, latest backboneJS, knockoutjs and emberJS (on models get/set) on [jsperf here](http://jsperf.com/js-mvc-frameworks/11).

-ModelView is (consistently) 2nd place (note Ember and Backbone do not support get/set on nested keys by default)
+(note Ember and Backbone do not support get/set on nested keys by default)

 ![jsperf-model-getset](/screenshots/jsperf-model-getset.png)